johanf85/home-assistant-heating-configuration/description.md

 dtoverlay=w1-gpio,gpiopin=4
 ```

-You can enter the config.txt file on Windows by reading out your SD card or USB drive on your computer and opening the boot partition.
+You can enter the config.txt file on Windows by reading out your SD card or USB drivee on your computer and opening the boot partition.
 On Mac it is possible to mount the boot drive and read it out, see instructions [here](https://community.home-assistant.io/t/pi-zero-with-enc28j60-ethernet-no-ethernet-found-solved/76509/3?u=johanf).

 After this add to configuration.yaml: